blgit-org/blgit/post/front_matter.md

 author: Gilad Kutiel
 date: 2024-9-28

-description: How to write Front Matter
+description: This section explains how to write a new post in Blgit.
+It provides step-by-step instructions on creating and formatting content for your blog.

 favicon: ⚙️
 image: front_matter.jpg